paritytech/polkadot/roadmap/implementers-guide/src/runtime/scheduler.md

 spam resistant?

 Then the block producer should put bids into the block, limited by some maximum amount (don't overflow runtime memory).
-Higher bids take precendence obviously.
+Higher bids take precedence obviously.

 If exposed how many parathread cores are available, that information can be taken into account by the block producer: E.g. if there are 3 cores available, 10 blocks would mean approximately 30 bids are useful to have in the runtime right now.
-It would be useful to put 10000 bids into a block for example.
-Block producers should then likely expire bids in the transaction pool already, if they don't after some to be specified lifetime.
+It would not be useful to put 10000 bids into a block for example.
+Block producers should then likely expire bids in the transaction pool already, if they don't make it after some to be specified lifetime.

 Expiring bids makes sense to keep resource usage down, but also helps with keeping expectations: If we say you bid now for a block asap, it would be out of